-Ms Panagiotidis compares the Lendlease team to a family, noting that many have moved from interstate to work on the hospital redevelopment.
+Ms Panagiotidis compared the Lendlease team to a family, noting many have moved from interstate to work on the hospital redevelopment.

 The Goulburn Valley region offers a diverse array of opportunities to explore and experience new things.

-Ms Panagiotidis is particularly enthusiastic about the huge variety of restaurants she has the chance to investigate.
+Ms Panagiotidis said she was particularly enthusiastic about the huge variety of restaurants she has the chance to investigate.

 Civil engineer Justin Sciacca

 Born and bred in Shepparton, Mr Sciacca moved to Melbourne to study at the end of Year 12.

 “I didn’t take a gap year,” he said.

 “I was itching to get into it and keep on studying."